Ara225/serverless-polls-app/README.md

 for me.

 ## Run tests locally
 Setup the local DB and create the table as described in the Run API Locally section below.
-It's easiest to use the test_handler.py in tests/unit, which contains unit tests for practically everything.
+It's easiest to use the test_handler.py in tests/unit, which contains unit tests for all elements of the API

 ```bash
 cd tests/unit
 python test_handler.py
 ```
-Alternatively, sam local should work with the events in the events folder (except for the register vote). e.g.
+Alternatively, sam local should work with the JSON events in the events folder (except for the register vote event which requires an ID to be added).
+For example:
 ```bash
 sam local invoke getPollsFunction -e ./events/getPollsEvent.json --docker-network abp-sam-backend
 ```